Why is My Phone Showing The Wrong Location?

 Apple Maps vs Google Maps

 Google Maps has easily been one of the most popular mobile applications for smartphone users.
-This is because the free program is user-friendly, accurate, detailed and simply an amazing tool for helping people in unfamiliar locations get from point A to point B. However, the routing and navigational program also essentially acts as a GPS tracker, recording the locational data of its users.
+This is because the free program is user-friendly, accurate, detailed, processes GPS data efficiently, and simply an amazing tool for helping people in unfamiliar locations get from point A to point B. However, the routing and navigational program also essentially acts as a GPS tracker, recording the locational data of its users.
 GPS tracking data that companies such as Apple felt had immense value.
 So much value in the fact that Apple scrambled to put together its own competing mapping program to acquire the real time GPS tracking and locational data of its users.
-Unfortunately, they scrambled a little too quickly, which resulted in a poor product.
+Unfortunately, they scrambled a little too quickly, which resulted in a poor product that did not show accurate location data.

 Why Is My Location Wrong On My iPhone